MC846387 – Microsoft Outlook: Replace quick compose pop-up with inline appointment creation in new Outlook for Windows and web

 Opportunities**

-Enhanced User Experience with Inline Appointment Creation
+Improved User Experience with Inline Appointment Creation

-- roles: Project Managers, Administrative Assistants, Team Leaders
+- roles: Administrative Assistants, Project Managers, Team Leaders

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=406948

-- roles: Event Coordinators, Sales Representatives, HR Managers
+- roles: Executives, Department Heads, HR Managers

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=406948